pauldotyu/azure-pipelines-terraform/README.md

 ## Summary

 Using this approach, you can write your Terraform code (keeping to [DRY principals](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)) and have a single Azure Pipeline to deploy to various environments.
-You can argue that we are repeating ourselves with the code for each stage, but if it really bothers you, I suppose you can make this pipeline a single stage pipeline and pass in environment values at runtime, but I'll leave it as is for now 😉
+You can argue that we are repeating ourselves with a section of pipeline code for each stage in our `azure-pipelines.yaml` file, but if it really bothers you, I suppose you can make this pipeline a single stage pipeline and pass in environment values at runtime, but I'll leave it as is for now 😉

 With regard to protecting environments using other methods such as branch protection or others, I'd suggest you take a look at this [doc](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/approvals?view=azure-devops&tabs=check-pass) to see what other pieces of approvals and checks you can employ around your environments.